© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Iron Age enclosure and associated earthworks in the north east corner of Blagden Copse is a scheduled monument protected by Historic England under reference 1009842.
 View the official record →

-Blagden Copse Iron Age enclosure is a prehistoric fortified settlement located in Hampshire, England.
+I lack detailed scholarly documentation specific to the Iron Age enclosure and earthworks at Blagden Copse, Hampshire (NHLE 1009842) in my established knowledge base.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009842.

 Iron Age enclosure and associated earthworks in the north east corner of Blagden Copse is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009842.